anismhd/SDoF/README.md

 # Single Degree of Freedom System Solver
-## using Time Integration or Frequency Domain Analysis

 Anis Mohammed Vengasseri

 anis.mhd@gmail.com

+## Time Integration or Frequency Domain Analysis

 	This is function written in python to solve linear single degree of freedom system

 	The theoretical backhround of the same can be found in following book